bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 That worked.
 But we saw, there is a lot of room for improvement.

 We saw also, there is a pattern, that shows a general flaw in the concept of "type erasure" as we understood it.
-We called that pattern the "2nd order type erasure problem".
+We called that pattern the "type_erased_downcast type erasure problem".
 This pattern can be reduced to this code lines.

 ```c++